MTV Unplugged in New York: Releases

 The Nirvana episode of MTV Unplugged was broadcast in December 1993.
 It was 45 minutes long and omitted the songs "Something in the Way" and "Oh Me".
 After Cobain died in April 1994, MTV aired the episode repeatedly.
 To meet demand for new Nirvana material and to counter bootlegging, in August 1994, DGC announced a double album, Verse Chorus Verse, comprising live performances including the entire MTV Unplugged performance.
 However, the task of compiling the album was too emotionally difficult for Novoselic and Grohl, so the project was cancelled a week after the announcement; the group opted to release just the Unplugged performance.
 Scott Litt, who produced the performance, returned to produce the record.

 The performance was released on DVD on November 20, 2007.
 The DVD release featured the entire taping, in 5.1 DTS surround sound, including the two songs ("Something in the Way" and "Oh Me") excluded from the broadcast version.
-Bonus features consisted of the original broadcast version of the performance, a 1999 MTV special titled Bare Witness: Nirvana Unplugged featuring the recollections of MTV producers and audience members, and five full-band songs taped during the pre-show rehearsal: "Come as You Are", "Polly", "Plateau", "Pennyroyal Tea", and "The Man Who Sold the World".
+Bonus features consisted of the original broadcast version of the performance, the 1999 MTV special Bare Witness: Nirvana Unplugged, featuring the recollections of MTV producers and audience members, and five full-band songs taped during the pre-show rehearsal: "Come as You Are", "Polly", "Plateau", "Pennyroyal Tea", and "The Man Who Sold the World".